History of the Collingwood Football Club: 2003

 The 2003 season was redemption, and began well, with three wins from the first three encounters, as well as an appearance in the Wizard Cup Grand Final, only to lose to Adelaide.
-With the club the talk of the town, the Pies bubble burst, and reached the halfway mark of the season with six wins and six losses.
+With the club the talk of the town, the Pies bubble burst and reached the halfway mark of the season with six wins and six losses.
 A playing list that resilient rarely stays down for too long, and so it proved, with Nathan Buckley playing some career best football, igniting the side en route to finishing second on the ladder, winning 10 of its last 11 matches.
 A gritty win over bogy side Brisbane in the Qualifying Final was followed a fortnight later by a breezy 44 point triumph over Port Adelaide, securing the club's appearance in a grand final for the second year running, again to be played against Brisbane.

-Here, however, is where things changed, the club first relishing its VFL affiliate Williamstown's Grand Final victory on the Sunday, in a fitting send off to retiring warriors Mark Richardson, Jarrod Molloy and Glenn Freeborn.
+Here, however, is where things changed, the club first relishing its VFL affiliate Williamstown's Grand Final victory on the Sunday in a fitting send-off to retiring warriors Mark Richardson, Jarrod Molloy and Glenn Freeborn.
 On the Monday night, Buckley was crowned the Brownlow Medallist, in a three-way tie with Mark Ricciuto and Adam Goodes after years of near misses.
-The rot set in when key forward, and the club's most important player, Anthony Rocca, was suspended for two weeks for striking Port Adelaide's Brendon Lade in the Preliminary Final.
+The rot set in when key forward, and the club's most important player, Anthony Rocca, was suspended for two weeks for striking Port Adelaide's Brendon Lade in the preliminary final.
 For the second year in succession, the Pies were to be robbed of a vital cog in its well-oiled engine.

-Although going into the Grand Final as favourites, Collingwood was beaten by a Brisbane side, written off by many as too old and too slow.
+Although going into the Grand Final as favourites, Collingwood was beaten by a Brisbane side, written off by many as too old and slow.
 The Lions peppered the goals in the opening term, before taking advantage of the shellshocked Magpies with a six-goal to one second term.
 Only late plastic surgery to the scoreboard could save Collingwood any face, the Lions victorious for the third year on the trot by a whopping 50 points.
 The club was subjected to a summer-long period of ridicule, the ramifications of the loss stirring the mindset of the team for the next two years.